 You should confirm your situation before coming to donate.
-Please read our guidance.

 Is it safe to come and donate?

 Yes.
 We have introduced several changes to give donors confidence about hygiene and social distancing.
-Find out more about what we are doing.

 Will my blood be tested for coronavirus?

 No we do not test for coronavirus because there is no evidence it is transmitted through blood donation.
-Read about the tests we do.

-I'm over 70, can I donate?
+I am over 70, can I donate?

 Yes.
 You can continue to donate if you are well and have given a full donation in the last two years.
 There is no longer a restriction because of government guidelines.

 Can I donate plasma for research into COVID-19?